 Travel increases the risks of exposure to the coronavirus for you and your community.
 The U.S. Centers for Disease Control and Prevention (CDC) has issued a global level 3 warning – Avoid Nonessential Travel, and continues to discourage domestic travel.
 Additionally, the United States has placed entry restrictions on individuals arriving from China, Brazil, Iran, the European Union, and the United Kingdom.
 Governments worldwide have issued similar warnings and entry restrictions, which can change without advance notice.

-Review the current international and domestic travel restrictions and resources below.
+Review the current international, domestic, and Massachusetts-specific travel restrictions below.
 We will continue to monitor the public health situation and government travel advisories, and adjust our guidance accordingly.

 All University-related travel, both international and domestic, is prohibited until further notice and should not be planned or scheduled at this time.
 This applies to all community members—students, faculty, staff, postdoctoral fellows, and other academics.
 We encourage you to explore creative options for alternative study, research, work, and collaboration.